devslopes/html-sample-assignment-with-playwright-tests/README.md

   - [ x] Use `npm run test` to run all tests in the terminal
   - [ x] (Optional) Use `npm run test-ui` to run all the tests with GUI
   - [ x] (Optional) Use `npm run show-report` to see the latest report in the browser
-- ]x VSCode IDE MUST have 0 code problems listed (spelling problems are fine) [ ] The code MUST be formatted with Prettier
+- ]x VSCode IDE MUST have 0 code problems listed (spelling problems are fine) [ x] The code MUST be formatted with Prettier
-- [ ] Push the changes to the Github repo, when finished.
+- [x ] Push the changes to the Github repo, when finished.
-- [ ] Submit a txt file with the Github repo url.
+- [ x] Submit a txt file with the Github repo url.

 ## Specific requirements

 - [ x] Create an html file with the name of "index" in the root of the project
 - [x ] Add HTML Boilerplate to the document
-- [ ] The Document's head should have a meta tag that defines the charset
+- [x ] The Document's head should have a meta tag that defines the charset
-- [ ] The Document's head should have a responsive meta tag set
+- [x ] The Document's head should have a responsive meta tag set
 - [x ] Set the document title to be "Sample project"
 - [x ] Set the page heading to be "Sample project"
-- [ ] Add a paragraph of text (20 words at least).
+- [ x] Add a paragraph of text (20 words at least).
 You can use random text for the paragraph content.